 RAPP: Relatives as Parents Program

-The High Country RAPP program is a support system for grandparents raising grandchildren and other relatives who have taken on the responsibility of surrogate parenting.
+Provided by the High Country Caregiver Foundation, The High Country RAPP program is a support system for grandparents raising grandchildren and other relatives who have taken on the responsibility of surrogate parenting.
 The primary goal of the program is to build a social network for kinship caregivers, who often lack support, services, and companionship.
 The RAPP program holds monthly events for both parents and children as well as additional respite and supportive assistance.

-Workforce Education and Support – "Finding the Balance"
+Workforce Education and Support